Amanlem/OnboardingAPIObserve/README.md

 ✅ Interactive charts with Chart.js
 ✅ Modular structure: easy to deploy and extend

-📸 Preview
-(Insert screenshot if you have one!
-Example:)

 ✨ Features
 Real-time asset ingestion flow simulation